~See syllabus for specific required materials for each class.

 Assignments & Homework

 ~All homework and assignments must be completed.
+Homework that is time sensitive (ie...will be gone over in class on the day it is due) will not be accepted late.
 If an assignment is late, the student will not receive full credit, however, the assignment must be completed before the end of the unit.
 Any students that have assignments missing will not be eligible for extra credit and may be required to spend their study periods or time after school completing their missing assignments.

 ~Special cumilative assignments, such as the research paper, will not be accepted after the final due date if all portions of the assignment are not complete.
 For example, the research paper must be put through turnitin.com as well as printed in hard copy.
 If the student does not have all portions of the assignment, it will result in a zero.
 Students will be informed in advance of such assignments.